Cpatiss/TasmotaSP/README.md

   - add ftp server (one client only see library comment),  and access to embedded web pages in SPIFFS through web server (define USE_ElectroDragon, cause need 4 Mbts memory, works also with sonoff pow)
   - add some USE definition for reduce size (i.e. USE_ExtraSonOff comment it to only use sonoff device)
   - set acces to interlockrelay via WEB server configuration and define USE_InterlockDelay
-  - set a sequence of relays via defin USE_PowerEvenOdd
+  - set a sequence of relays via define USE_PowerEvenOdd
   - set a max value on analog port to shut down relays (set via web server and new use of some commands) (define USE_ADC_MAX)
   - french language
   - add sonoff dual R2 board